Guidance

 Where do these conflicts come from?

-• Differences
+Differences

 Sometimes people don’t get along because they tick differently: employee A is always punctual, takes things very seriously and attaches great importance to detailed compliance with rules and processes; employee B, however, is more the creative type, comes up with good ideas, but is sometimes a bit chaotic, which generously includes unpunctuality.
-If both could see the strengths and advantages that the other’s differences bring with them, there would be a lot to be gained; but – as we humans are:
+If both could see the strengths and advantages that the other’s differences bring with them, a lot would be gained; however, as humans we are: We are most likely to notice what we miss.
+A wonderful basis for conflicts…

-• Performance
+Performance

 Sometimes an employee doesn’t perform as expected and holds up the whole team, which is usually met with displeasure.